Originally published Aug 12, 2019 | Updated on May 13, 2021

-Enterprises have been digitizing data and processes furiously over the past few decades, and these efforts have unlocked a pantheon of capabilities to offer new products and better experiences, and healthcare is no exception.
-Partially driven by government mandates and subsidies, healthcare systematically bought large electronic medical record systems (EMRs and EHRs) and other systems to bring them into the digital era.
-Unfortunately, this tidal wave of adoption, although extraordinarily valuable, had negative side effects as well: The digitization of healthcare created silos.
-Database fortresses were built at every organization.
+Over the past few decades, enterprises have been furiously digitizing data and processes, and these efforts have unlocked a pantheon of capabilities to offer new products and better experiences.
+Partially driven by government mandates and subsidies, the healthcare industry systematically bought large electronic medical record systems (EMRs and EHRs) and other softwares to bring them into the digital era.
+Unfortunately, this tidal wave of adoption, although extraordinarily valuable, had negative side effects as well: The digitization of healthcare created silos of information, within each organization and in healthcare as a whole.

+Health systems are doing the best they can with the technologies they have in place right now.
+But database fortresses were built at every organization.
 They weren’t built to share.
 They weren’t built to interoperate — not between software systems and certainly not between organizations.
-No connection to insurers.
-No connection to other providers and until recently, almost no connection to patients.
+No connection to payers.
+No connection to other providers and, until recently, almost no connection to patients.

-Healthcare can’t continue to operate like this – there must be a solution to rescue nearly a trillion dollars of administrative costs and reallocate these precious resources to the delivery of care, the creation of new drugs and therapies, and the research to eradicate diseases.
+Healthcare can’t continue to operate like this.
+There must be a solution to rescue nearly a trillion dollars of administrative costs and reallocate these precious resources to the delivery of care, the creation of new drugs and therapies, and research to eradicate diseases.

-Today, most healthcare executives are familiar with robotic process automation, or RPA – it’s used to automate common workflows or business practices like patient scheduling, supply chain management, claims management, and more.
+Today, most healthcare executives are familiar with robotic process automation, or RPA.
+It’s used to automate common workflows or business practices, like patient scheduling, supply chain management, claims management and more.
 That’s because many of the time-consuming, manual processes that make up healthcare administration are simple, rule-based and high volume — the perfect candidate processes for automation.

-- Gets smarter over time & adjusts work
+- Gets smarter over time

 - Interacts with human management

 For instance, at one health system, Olive was hired to automate claim status checks.
-But unlike a traditional RPA bot, as soon as Olive was live she started collecting data that became actionable insights — like dollar amounts associated with denials — to communicate back to her manager for process improvement opportunities.
-Based on these learnings, her manager recommended that she focus on a specific subset of denials, which lead to another key discovery: millions of dollars of denials stemmed from a specific drug denial due to missing prior authorizations and medical necessity.
-This insight allowed the hospital to target a specific department in their organization where this recurring issue could be resolved.
-This “always on” analysis of information allows an AI workforce to proactively offer new solutions for workflow improvements as it gets smarter over time.
+But unlike a traditional RPA bot, as soon as she was live she started collecting data that became actionable insights — like dollar amounts associated with denials — to communicate back to her manager for process improvement opportunities.
+Based on these learnings, her manager recommended focusing on a specific subset of denials, which led to another key discovery: millions of dollars of denials stemming from a specific drug denial due to missing prior authorizations and medical necessity.
+This insight allowed the hospital to actually resolve this recurring issue.

+We think healthcare employees should handle the functions that are uniquely suited to humans, not the job of a data entry clerk or data router.
+AI can perform these tasks much more accurately and efficiently, working to resolve recurring issues over time and allowing human employees to focus on higher-value initiatives.
 Working alongside healthcare employees, Olive is trained to think and make complex decisions that are driven by data.
 She never misses a day of work.
 She never makes unprogrammed mistakes.
-And every Olive learns collectively, like a network, so that healthcare organizations never have to solve the same problem twice.
+And she learns collectively, like a network, so that healthcare organizations never have to solve the same problem twice.

-We’re making healthcare more efficient, more affordable, and more human with a growing AI workforce, so humans finally have the time, energy, and bandwidth to focus on what matters most: the patient experience.
-Just think of all the time AI will give back to our human employees — clinicians, providers, administrators, payers, and more.
+We’re making healthcare more efficient, more affordable and more human with a growing AI workforce, so humans finally have the time, energy and bandwidth to focus on what matters most: the patient experience.
+Just think of all the time AI will give back to our human employees — clinicians, providers, administrators, payers and more.
 And with every organization that employs an AI workforce, our ability to carve millions of dollars out of the cost of healthcare will become closer to reality.